ff6347/lifelines/README.md

 # lifelines
-In this documentation you will find information about my project "lifelines", which was part of the seminar [Input/Output Fundamentals of Process-Oriented Design] (https://incom.org/workspace/6176).
+In this documentation you will find information about my project "lifelines", which was part of the seminar [Input/Output Fundamentals of Process-Oriented Design] (https://incom.org/workspace/6176) supervised by [Fabian Morón Zirfas](https://github.com/fabiantheblind).
-See the whole process from my first analog algorithm to a final physical product (with all the experiments and thoughts inbetween).
+See the whole process from the first analog algorithm to a final physical product (with all the experiments and thoughts inbetween).

 Part 1 | Analog Algorithm
 ----------